georgeberry/blayers/README.md

 3. Examples
 4. More code re-use in `layers.py` (this will only become clear after more code is written)
 5. More link functions
+6. Can we have some r style syntax or brms style?
+7. Fit helpers for getting cols in/out, doing data science
+8. Better errors if you pass the wrong stuff